 Student Public Interest Grants

 Since 1989, EPIC has provided summer grants for students pursuing unpaid internships with legal services organizations, government agencies, and the judiciary.
-In 2024, 34 students with demonstrated interest in public service careers were awarded grants of $5,000 ($6,000 for John Paul Stevens Fellows) to subsidize internships throughout Georgia and the United States.
+In 2026, 42 students with demonstrated interest in public service careers were awarded grants of $5,000 to $7,000 to subsidize internships throughout Georgia and the United States.

-In addition to the EPIC Grants, in summer 2024, the Center for Professional Development and Career Strategy launched a program to provide $3,500 stipends to students who accept summer volunteer jobs at legal public sector and public interest organizations.
+In addition to the EPIC Grants, since 2024, the Center for Professional Development and Career Strategy has provided stipends to students who accept summer volunteer jobs at legal public sector and public interest organizations.
 These stipends, designed to encourage students to pursue high-quality summer legal experiences that they might not otherwise be able to afford, greatly increased the number of Emory Law students receiving summer funding for public interest and public sector work.
+In 2026, over 150 students received summer funding through either EPIC Grants or Career Services Summer Stipends.

 Learn more about EPIC Grants »